Khichdi (1 Cup, Cooked) and Egg Omelet (1 Large)

 Portion Control

-Reduce the portion size of the egg omelet and khichdi to help manage the glucose spike more effectively.
+Reduce the portion size of the egg omelet and khichdi to help manage your blood sugar levels more effectively.

-Include a source of lean protein, such as grilled chicken or tofu, which can help slow the absorption of carbohydrates.
+Include a protein-rich side dish like grilled chicken or tofu to help slow the digestion and absorption of carbohydrates.

-Incorporate healthy fats like avocado or a handful of nuts alongside your meal to help stabilize blood sugar.
+Add healthy fats like avocado slices or a handful of nuts (almonds or walnuts) to your meal to help stabilize blood sugar levels.

 Stay Hydrated

-Try to eat meals at regular intervals to help your body manage blood glucose levels more effectively.
+Maintain a regular eating schedule to help your body manage blood sugar levels more effectively.

 Find Glucose response for your favourite foods